similato87/google-drive-folder-copy/README.md

 1. Open [Google Colab](https://colab.research.google.com/) and create a new notebook.
 2. Copy the contents of `copy_drive_folder.py` into a cell in the notebook.
 3. Replace `SHARED_FOLDER_ID` and `MY_OWN_FOLDER_ID` with the IDs obtained in Step 1.
+4. **Grant Permissions**: When prompted, a pop-up window will ask for permissions to access your Google Drive.
+Make sure to tick all the necessary boxes to grant permissions.
-4. Run the cell to execute the script.
+5. Run the cell to execute the script.

 ## Time Estimates